donmik/buddypress-xprofile-custom-fields-type/readme.txt

 == Changelog ==

-= 2.4.2 =
+= 2.4.3 =
-* Birthdate selector improvement!
-Days of month are correct now.
-28/29 for February, 31 for January, March, May, July, August, October and December.
-30 for April, June, September and November.
+* Loads js for birthdate selector when page loads and not only when you change month and year.

 = Previous versions =
 * <http://donmik.com/en/buddypress-xprofile-custom-fields-type/#changelog>

 == Upgrade Notice ==
-* Birthdate selector improvement!
-Days of month are correct now.
-28/29 for February, 31 for January, March, May, July, August, October and December.
-30 for April, June, September and November.
+* Loads js for birthdate selector when page loads and not only when you change month and year.